dramamine/leftovers-again/README.md

 Coding your own Pokemon AI bot doesn't have to be a major, time-consuming project.
 You can have your own bot up and running with <100 lines of code!

 1997: Deep Blue defeats Kasparov at chess.
 2016: AlphaGo annihilates the world's greatest Go players.

-20XX: AI overtakes humans at the greatest game of all, Pokemon.
+20XX: AI overtakes human players at the greatest game of all, Pokemon.

 ## Designed with Simplicity and Accessibility in Mind